Install

 sudo -i podman volume rm -a

-- Alerting: Adding custom notifications for triggered alerts using elastalert2
+- Alerting: Addi custom notifications for triggered alerts using elastalert2

-- Active Response: Creating custom wazuh active response actions to automatically respond to a malicious event wazuh detects.
+- Active Response: Create custom wazuh active response actions to automatically respond to a malicious event wazuh detects.

-- Backups: Customizing backups of logs for your organizations own compliance needs.
+- Backups: Customize backups of logs for your organizations own compliance needs.

-- Custom log types: using elastic agents built in integrations ingest a log type specific to your organization.
+- Custom log types: Use elastic agents built in integrations ingest a log type specific to your organization.

 6. Documentation